cheatos101/coursera-data-science/README.md

 # coursera-data-science

-This folder contains assignments and projects for the Coursera Data Science Toolbox Course
+This folder contains assignments and projects for the Coursera Data Science Toolbox Course.